DHTMLX/docs-suite/docs/popup/index.md

 ## Features

-You can check the following page to learn how to build a full-featured DHTMLX Popup:
+Learn how to build a full-featured DHTMLX Popup:

 - [Features](popup/features.md)